 The World Economic Forum is helping CEOs and ministers work together on policies that help to further close the economic gender gaps in their countries.

-Women often earn less than their male colleagues, but task forces around the world are working to change that.
+Women often earn less than their male colleagues, but accelerators around the world are working to change that.

-We are helping establish task forces around the world that are focused on closing the economic gender gap.
-These task forces aim to increase the number of women in leadership positions, reduce and then close the gender pay gap, increase women’s participation in the labour force, and hardwire gender parity into the future of work.
+We are helping establish groups of accelerators around the world that are focused on closing the economic gender gap.
+These teams aim to increase the number of women in leadership positions, reduce and then close the gender pay gap, increase women’s participation in the labour force, and hardwire gender parity into the future of work.

 So far, eight countries have embraced the challenge: CEOs and ministers are working together in a three-year time frame on policies that help to further close the economic gender gaps in their countries.
 This includes extended parental leave, subsidized childcare and removing unconscious bias in recruitment, retention and promotion practices.